Aram (region): History

 and for a time it dominated the area and successfully resisted Roman and Persian attempts at conquest.
 The region eventually came under the control of the Byzantine Empire.
 Christianity began to take hold from the 1st to 3rd centuries AD, and the Aramaic language gradually supplanted Canaanite in Phoenecia and Hebrew in Palestine.

 In the mid-7th century AD the region fell to the Arab Islamic conquest.
-The Aramaic language survived among a sizable portion of the population of Syria, who resisted Arabization.
+Aramaic survived among a sizable portion of the population of Syria, who resisted Arabization.
 However, the native Western Aramaic of the Aramean Christian population of Syria is spoken today by only a few thousand people, the majority having now adopted the Arabic language.
-Mesopotamian Eastern Aramaic, which still contains a number of loan words from the Akkadian language, as well as structural similarities, still survives among the majority of ethnically distinct Assyrians, who are mainly based in northern Iraq, north east Syria, south east Turkey and north west Iran.
+Mesopotamian Eastern Aramaic, which still contains a number of loanwords from the Akkadian, as well as structural similarities, still survives among the majority of ethnically distinct Assyrians, who are mainly based in northern Iraq, north-eastern Syria, south-eastern Turkey and north-western Iran.